itteco/oembed2/1 - Intro for Businesses.md

-# Iframely for Businesses - Control What You Publish, Choose What You Consume
+# Control What You Publish, Choose What You Consume

 ## The Cause for Open Web